M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/Readme.md

 ###### Suppressing an interval-based task from running at vault startup

 Declaring the property or field type as `TimeSpanEx` will allow the user to confirm whether the task should or should not run when the vault starts.
+By default this value is true (run at vault startup, then after a time period).

 ```csharp
 namespace sampleApplication